Grant Wilkins

 View My GitHub Profile

-I am an Advanced Computer Science M.Phil candidate at Cambridge University in Churchill College, advised by Prof. Richard Mortier and Prof. Srinivasan Keshav.
-I am broadly interested in using computing as a tool to mitigate the effects of climate change.
-Due to the many ways we cause and experience climate change this can take many forms.
+I am interested in ways we can use compute as a tool to complement energy systems towards a more sustainable future and to combat effects of climate change.
+Due to the many ways we cause and experience climate change this kind of work takes many forms.
 Some specific examples in my work are being energy conscious in datacenters, applying real-time sensing to energy systems, or attempting to learn patterns and behaviors in microgrids.
-I am an incoming Electrical Engineering PhD student at Stanford University where I intend to work with Ram Rajagopal on applying federated learning for secure energy systems.

 Find a fairly recent CV here